-For several years in the past, dentistry has remained focused on the treatment and prevention of dental disorders or diseases.
-It was commonly referred to as “need-based dentistry,” but since mid-late 20th century, the field of dentistry has progressed with advanced methodologies, treatments, professionals, and competent protocols for successful treatment of dental diseases.
+For decades, dentistry has remained focused on the treatment and prevention of dental disorders or diseases.
+It was commonly referred to as “need-based dentistry,” but since the mid-late 20th century, the field of dentistry has progressed with advanced methodologies, treatments, professionals, and competent protocols for successful treatment of dental diseases.
 (1)

 With the development of materials known as “tooth-colored restorative material,” both patients and dentists began to realize the improvements which can be attained through these advances for aesthetic sense.